no greater love

 He did it for you.
 For me.
 We were the joy set before Him!

 In The Passion Translation (TPT), Psalm 22 verse 20, reads: "Give me back my life.
 Save me from this violent death.
 Save my precious one and only from the power of these dogs!"
 My precious one and only refers to you.
 Individually, uniquely.
-Because before the foundations of the earth were laid, Jesus and Father God had planned that you would be here at this moment, right now, and He would rather die than be without you.
+Because before the foundations of the earth were laid, Jesus and Father God had planned that you would be here at this moment, right now, reading these words, and He would rather die than be without you.
 That is why Jesus came, and died.

 I may not have been able to fully grasp the enormity of Good Friday in the past, and I may never be able to grasp it entirely.
 But I do begin to understand the matchless, fathomless, amazing, incredible love that the Father and His Son displayed for us that day.